 Fifteen challenging vocabulary words are incorporated into each lesson, and students need to determine the meanings of the words in order to arrive at their conclusions.
-They will almost certainly need access to a dictionary as they try to decipher sentences such as, “The inciter was infamous in the school community for his recalcitrance with superiors and his loquaciousness with peers—especially in class” (Vocabulary Book 1, p.
-12.)
+They will almost certainly need access to a dictionary as they try to decipher sentences such as, “The inciter was infamous in the school community for his recalcitrance with superiors and his loquaciousness with peers—especially in class” (Vocabulary - Book 1, p.
+12).

-As long as you have students look up unfamiliar words and figure the mysteries out on their own, this should provide sufficient vocabulary work for students if they complete both books over one school year.
-Many of the words are challenging, so you will have to judge whether the level is appropriate for your fifth or sixth graders.
+Each book has twelve lessons, so older students can easily complete both books in one year using one lesson per week and have time left over.
+For students in grades seven through twelve, having them look up unfamiliar words and figure the mysteries out on their own should suffice for the study of vocabulary if students complete both books.
+You might have younger students complete only one book per year.
+Many of the words are challenging, so you will have to judge whether the level of the vocabulary is even appropriate for your fifth or sixth graders.
 For instance, among the words for the first lesson in Book 1 are credulous, madras, discrepant, puce, tenable, senescent, and spurious.

-Each book has twelve lessons, so a student could easily complete both books in one year using one lesson per week.
-Books are available in print or as ebooks (printable books that are only readable on Windows systems).
+These books are available in print or as ebooks (printable books that are only readable on Windows systems).
 Answer keys with full explanations are at the back of each book.

 I love the idea of incorporating vocabulary words into the mysteries.
 It gives students a reason to have to figure out the meanings of unfamiliar words.
 I hope The Critical Thinking Co. will produce more of these.